fkaduk/kobodeck/README.md

 The "read" status is now propagated by API calls to the Wallabag API.
-When an article is marked as read on the e-reader it will be marked as read on the API and if that succeeds, will be *deleted* locally.
+When an article is marked as read on the e-reader it will be marked as read on the API and if that succeeds, will be *deleted* locally (if the `-delete` flag is provided, which is not the case by default anymore).
 If the API calls fails for some reason, the file is not deleted.
 This is to avoid getting into a delete/download loop as the next call would download the file and then delete it again.